Is it time to strategically re-risk your defined benefit plan?

 We have seen large drops in funded status before.
-While DB glidepaths were not generally used during the Global Financial Crisis in 2008-/2009, in 2014 most plan sponsors experienced a 5-7% drop in funded status after liability mortality was updated.
-This caused us to re-evaluate strategic asset allocation for most of our clients, and a number of our clients made adjustments for it.
+While DB glidepaths were not generally used during the Global Financial Crisis in 2008-09, in 2014 most plan sponsors experienced a 5-7% drop in funded status after liability mortality was updated.
+This caused us to re-evaluate strategic asset allocation for most of our clients, and some of our clients made adjustments for it.

 What type of risk are we reintroducing?

-DB plan sponsors carry two main risks — equity risk and interest rate risk.
-Equity risk is taken to generate return, which in turn helps to (hopefully) reduce future contribution requirements.
-Interest rate risk is inherent in all corporate DB plans due to the nature of liability calculations on a mark-to-market basis (used in accounting and PBGC calculations).
-It is a risk we try to hedge to the extent possible as we don't expect an accompanying long-term return.
+DB plan sponsors carry two main risks—equity risk and interest-rate risk.
+Equity risk is used to generate return, which in turn helps to (ideally) reduce future contribution requirements.
+Interest-rate risk is inherent in all corporate DB plans due to the nature of liability calculations on a mark-to-market basis (used in accounting and PBGC calculations).
+It is a risk we try to hedge to the extent possible as we don’t expect an accompanying long-term return.

 In re-risking, as mentioned before, we are typically attempting to generate additional return, not trying to increase overall surplus risk.
 To the extent possible, sponsors should adopt a strategy that maintains or improves the liability hedge.
-This would most likely be accomplished by extending the duration of the physical fixed income, or using synthetic treasury exposure.
+This would most likely be accomplished by extending the fixed income duration to compensate for reduced physical fixed income exposure, or using synthetic treasury exposure to increase duration.

-Re-risking is a likely consideration for sponsors hoping to take the minimal amount of risk to achieve their required return, but who could tolerate more risk if needed.
-For those sponsors, with a higher return requirement now, re-risking may be a sensible policy consideration.
+Re-risking may not be a good option for sponsors hoping to minimize risk.
+It is more appropriate for those that could tolerate more risk if needed.
 For sponsors already at the limit of their risk tolerance, the reduction in funded status could actually lead to further de-risking in light of market events.

-Since strategic asset allocation is intended to meet long-term objectives and to stay relatively stable, frequent and overreactive changes should be avoided.
-While the recent market chaos has hurt funded status for many sponsors who have prioritized return seeking over risk management, wholesale changes to asset allocation may not be needed immediately.
-But as markets calm and time can be devoted to strategic analysis, sponsors with changing return needs ought to engage their DB investment strategist to consider trade-offs associated with adopting a new strategic asset allocation.
+Since strategic asset allocation is intended to meet long-term objectives and to stay relatively stable, frequent and overreactive changes to the policy should be avoided.
+While the recent market downturn may have hurt funded status for many sponsors who have prioritized return seeking over risk management, wholesale changes to asset allocation may not be needed immediately.
+But as markets calm and time can be devoted to strategic analysis, sponsors with changing return needs may need to engage their DB investment strategist to consider trade-offs associated with adopting a new strategic asset allocation.